RundesBalli/factorio-blueprints/7-segment-displays/ReadMe.md

 # :seven: 7-Segment-Displays

 7-segment-displays in various sizes and digit counts.
-The display color is adjustable via a constant combiner.
+The display color is adjustable via a constant combinator.

 ## Blueprint-Book
 All blueprints are collected in a blueprint book: